Wrongful Death Attorneys Serving San Diego, Riverside And Surrounding Areas

-Our San Diego wrongful death lawyers approach personal injury claims with compassion, patience and experience.
-We commit ourselves to the process and ensuring we are guiding our clients in a responsible manner that will help them find some degree of resolution in an already difficult situation.
+We approach personal injury claims with compassion, patience and experience.
+We commit ourselves to understanding the process and ensuring that we are guiding our clients in a responsible manner that will help them find some degree of resolution in an already difficult situation.
 As a surviving family member, you are also a victim.
-The wrongful death attorneys at Martinez & Schill LLP will do everything in our power to assist you in recovering the compensation you deserve.
-Damages may include reimbursement or compensation for:
+Our wrongful death attorneys will do everything in their power to assist you in recovering the compensation you deserve.

-If you are unsure of what to do after having lost a loved one due to the negligence of another, we invite you to contact Martinez & Schill LLP.
-Choosing a strong legal advocate who is compassionate, ethical and thorough can mean the difference between losing your case or a successful end result.
-Once you have all of the information to make a decision, you are able to move forward with assurances that you were able to find some degree of closure as well as ensuring your financial future is not jeopardized.
+If you are unsure of what to do after having lost a loved one due to the negligence of another, we invite you to contact our firm.
+Choosing a strong legal advocate who is compassionate, ethical and thorough can mean the difference between losing your case or obtaining a successful end result.
+Once you have all the information to make a decision, you are able to move forward knowing that you may be able to find some degree of closure and ensuring that your financial future is not jeopardized.
 Our San Diego wrongful death lawyers can assist you.

-Who Can File a Wrongful Death Claim?
+Who Can File A Wrongful Death Claim?

-How Long Do I Have to File a Claim?
+How Long Do I Have To File A Claim?

-What Kinds of Damages are Recoverable in a Wrongful Death Lawsuit?
+What Kinds Of Damages Are Recoverable In A Wrongful Death Lawsuit?

 Direct Pecuniary Loss

 Direct pecuniary loss represents the actual financial loss resulting from the death of a loved one.
-You know the damage is a pecuniary loss because you can determine the exact cost by looking at paystubs, or bills.
+You know the damage is a pecuniary loss because you can determine the exact cost by looking at pay stubs or bills.
 Several examples of direct pecuniary loss in a wrongful death case include the following:

 - Loss of income or wages by the decedent